nayc-599/Multilingual-Healthcare-Review-Dashboard/README.md

 - Summarising representative reviews to provide human-readable snapshots of real patient sentiment

 ## Features
-- **Preprocessing**: Cleaning, tokenisation and lemmatisation of Russian reviews using nltk for stopwords removal and Natasha for lemmatisation.
+- **Preprocessing:** Cleaning, tokenisation and lemmatisation of Russian reviews using nltk for stopwords removal and Natasha for lemmatisation.
-- **Topic Modeling**: Benchmarked BERTopic against LDA, optimising LDA as best model with 20% Coherence Score baseline improvement.
+- **Topic Modeling:** Benchmarked BERTopic against LDA, optimising LDA as best model with 20% Coherence Score baseline improvement.
-- **Translation Pipeline**: Translated top 10 topic representative Russian reviews to English using Helsinki-NLP model.
+- **Translation Pipeline:** Translated top 10 topic representative Russian reviews to English using Helsinki-NLP model.
-- **Review Summarisation**: Summarised translated reviews using distilbart.
+- **Review Summarisation:** Summarised translated reviews using distilbart.
-- **Keyword Extraction**: Top 5 most meaningful terms manually curated with the aid of ChatGPT, as automated methods (TF-IDF and KeyBERT) did not produce sufficiently meaningful results.
+- **Keyword Extraction:** Top 5 most meaningful terms manually curated with the aid of ChatGPT, as automated methods (TF-IDF and KeyBERT) did not produce sufficiently meaningful results.

 ## Tech Stack
 - **Python/Pandas**: Data wrangling and feature engineering